standardrb/standard/README.md

   /Users/code/cli.rb:31:23: Style/Semicolon: Do not use semicolons to terminate expressions.
 ```

-You can optionally pass in a directory (or directories) using the glob pattern.
-Be
+You can optionally pass in a directory (or directories) using a glob pattern.
-sure to quote paths containing glob patterns so that they are expanded by
+Be sure to quote paths containing glob patterns so that they are expanded by
 `standardrb` instead of your shell:

 ```bash